MicrosoftDocs/winrt-api/windows.devices.pointofservice/linedisplay_deviceserviceversion.md

 Gets the service version number of the line display.

 ## -property-value
-Read-only string that describes the UnifiedPOS service version number formatted as a string.
+The UnifiedPOS service version number, formatted as a string.

 ## -remarks